KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Performance Tests And Comparison

 \section{Performance Tests And Comparison}

-In this section, we present the test results comparing the performance of the proposed KAN-Therm model against three benchmark ML networks namely MLP, RNN, and LSTM.
-This comparison provided us with a well-rounded assessment of the KAN-Therm model's predictive performance and memory- \& compute- requirements.
+In this section, we present test results comparing the performance of the proposed KAN-therm model with four benchmark machine learning networks: MLP, RNN, LSTM, and XGBoost.
+This comparison allowed us to provide a well-rounded assessment of the KAN-therm model's predictive performance, memory requirements, and computation time.